‘The Young And The Restless’ Celebrates 40 Years Of Nikki Newman

 — Young and Restless (@YandR_CBS) February 18, 2019

 J.T.’s murder in self-defense isn’t Nikki’s first.
 She killed her abusive father, Nick Reed, in self-defense when in a drunken stupor, he attempted to rape her.
 Since then, Nikki’s been a model, a stripper, a cult member, a mother, a wife, and so much more.
-She managed to catch Victor Newman’s eye, and her life changed dramatically over the decades of their on again/off again relationship.
+She managed to catch Victor Newman’s eye, and her life changed dramatically over the decades of their on-again/off-again relationship.
 They share Victoria (Amelia Heinle) and Nick (Joshua Morrow), and Nikki is also mom to Dylan.

 Nikki made her lasting mark on Genoa City, and things would never be the same without her.